-Don’t worry, we don’t expect any extra delays as a result of Brexit while flight operations at Shannon Airport will not be affected.
+Don’t worry, we don’t expect delays as a result of Brexit, while flight operations at Shannon Airport will not be affected.

 If I have a UK passport, what channel will I go through at immigration?